Scene-Action Prompt Fusion for Coherent Text-to-Video Storytelling: Experiments and Results

 \subsection{Ablation Study}

-To analyze the impact of Time-Weighted Blending (TWB), Dynamics-Informed Prompt Weighting (DIPW), and Semantic Action Representation (SAR) on long-form video synthesis, we conduct an ablation study.
-Figure~\ref{results:ablation} (in Appendix) presents qualitative comparisons and Table~\ref{tab:quantitative_results} presents quantitative comparisons, illustrating the role of each component in ensuring scene consistency, structured motion transitions, and logical character interactions.
-The Full Model (Ours) achieves the most visually and semantically coherent storytelling, ensuring that Tom Cruise and Taylor Swift remain consistent across frames while maintaining smooth motion transitions and logical action sequences.
-In contrast, removing individual components leads to significant disruptions in scene consistency, prompt adherence, and motion continuity.
-More details (including detailed explanations and side-by-side visual comparisons) are available in the supplementary video and the Appendix~\ref{supp:ablation}.
+We conduct an ablation study to evaluate the contributions of Time-Weighted Blending (TWB), Dynamics-Informed Prompt Weighting (DIPW), and Semantic Action Representation (SAR) to long-form video generation.
+Qualitative results in Fig.~\ref{results:ablation} (Appendix) and quantitative comparisons in Table~\ref{tab:quantitative_results} show that the full model achieves the most coherent storytelling, maintaining scene consistency, smooth motion transitions, and logical action progression.
+Removing any component degrades temporal continuity, prompt adherence, or motion coherence, highlighting the complementary roles of TWB, DIPW, and SAR.
+Additional qualitative comparisons and analysis are provided in Appendix~\ref{supp:ablation}.